Schellenberg3/DockerDev/README.md

 This sub-directory demonstrates the Python official container and how to get started with containers that provide drop-in tools.

+## Compose Basics

+This sub-directory demonstrates the Docker Compose tool.
+It provides a minimal example of the key commands and how to write a Docker Compose file.

 ## ROSDev

 This sub-directory demonstrates the ROS 2 official container.
 We show how we can run ROS 2 on Ubuntu 20.04 amd ROS on Ubuntu 18.04 on the same machine.